-1999 Dallas Stallions TeeRegular price $34.00 Save $0.00
+1999 Dallas Stallions TeeRegular price $34.00

 In the Spring of 1999, the Dallas Stallions were announced as an expansion franchise for the struggling Roller Hockey International.The team was operated on a very small budget that allowed for almost no advertising.
 The head coach/general manager was former NHL player Alan May.
 The team was made up from minor league ice hockey players.
 Training camp was held in the spring/summer of 1999 at Slapshot Inline Hockey arena in Arlington, Texas.
 The team attempted to make a splash by drafting Central Hockey League legend Doug Lawrence.
 Lawrence reportedly refused to play unless he was paid additional money "under the table".
 A deal was finally worked out and Lawrence played in three games with the team.The season was largely unsuccessful on every front.
 The team struggled on the floor, and only a handful of fans attended each home game.
 The Stallions and the league both quietly folded at the end of the season.

-Crafted with the intention of being the softest shirt in your lineup, our signature tees are cut for a modern fit and printed with inks that actually blend into the fabrics giving it more character with every wash.
+Crafted with the intention of being the softest shirt in your lineup, our signature tees are made with premium airlume (for softness) and ringspun (for durability) cotton combined with poly to make the perfect tee👌 that wears and feels like a well-worn favorite.
+Our garments are printed with inks that actually blend into the fabric giving it more character and true vintage look with every wash.

-· Made in a certified eco-friendly facility
+- Made in certified eco-friendly facilities ♻️